KiranLDA/PAMLr/README.md

 # so we should remove any un-needed data
 PAM_data$acceleration = PAM_data$acceleration[(PAM_data$acceleration$date >= "2016-07-30" & PAM_data$acceleration$date <= "2017-06-01"),]
 ```
-## Looking at data quality
+## Classify migration periods from PAM-loggers

-Classify bird's behaviour based on  activity (relevant for birds which flap, such as a hoopoe).
+Classify bird's behaviour based on  activity (relevant for birds which flap, such as a hoopoes).
 Here we assume that if a bird is active for more than 15 minutes, then the bird is flying.
 Because loggers record every 5 minutes, we use a period of 3 (i.e. 3x5min=15min)

 ```r
 behaviour = classifyFLAP(dta = PAM_data$acceleration, period = 3)